nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This section describes the requirements of the specified data fields.

 ### Person names
-The first character of the name must not be a whitespace
 * Names must only contain alphabets and spaces.
 * Names have a maximum allowed length of 50 and cannot be blank.